caseylee94/Election-Analysis/README.md

 ![For_Loop_County_Votes.png](/Resources/For_Loop_County_Votes.png)

  * This "if" statement was used to compare the results of each county and determine which had the most votes and was therefore the winner.
+This same logic was used to determine the winning candidate.

  ![Winning_Percentage.png](/Resources/Winning_Percentage.png)

 ## Challenge Summary

+This analysis has shown that Denver by far had the largest voter turnout of the counties and the winning candidate is Diana DeGette.
+This analysis also found the voter turnout for each county and the percentage of votes for each candidate.
+This code can be modified for future analysis of other elections or components of elections: it could easily be applied to state or presidential elections.
+It could be used to analyze different methods of voting (mail-in ballots versus in-person machines) or to analyze the voting population.